omkarhcode/expressjs-backend-boilerplate/README.md

 ## Src

 - `/src` - Src folder will further hold directories.

+  ### Config
+    `src/config` - Configuration files for third party APIs/services like passport/S3,etc. Naming of files: Normal project file naming scheme.

+  ### Controllers
+    `src/controllers` - Controllers will be responsible to handle all the incoming requests to your application which will either render a page in response, may send a JSON payload or will handle other critical API related actions like POST, PUT, DELETE etc.

+  ### Middleware
+    `src/middleware` - This folder would contain all the middleware that you have created, whether it be authentication/some other function.
+Naming of files: `xxxxx.middleware.js`
+    These helpers could range from critical middleware like Body Parser, Global Error Handlers, Authentication Middleware, enabling CORS, Attaching Custom Headers or setting a View Engine in ExpressJS.

   ### Routes
     `src/routes` - This folder would contain all the routes that you have created using Express Router and what they do would be exported from a Controller file.
 Naming of files: `xxxxx.routes.js`